-\begin{proof} The lower bound of $V(x.i)$ can be derived if we consider the extreme admissible dividend and capital injection strategy where the manager of the company pays whatever she has as dividends at time $0$, and pays no dividends afterwards and bail out all deficits by injecting capitals.
-The upper bound is derived by considering the extreme case where the manager of the company pays every dollar accumulated by $X$ as dividends as early as possible all the way (i.e., $D_{t}:=\overline{X}_t\vee 0$), and cover all deficits by capital injection (i.e., $R_{t}:=-\inf_{s\leq t}(X_{s}-(\overline{X}_t\vee 0))$).
-We note that the resulting surplus process $U_t=X_{t}-(\overline{X}_t\vee 0)-\inf_{s\leq t}(X_{s}-(\overline{X}_{s}\vee 0))$ can take positive values, however, such positive surplus is accumulated completely due to injected capitals and hence it is not reasonable to pay it as dividends because $\phi>1$.
-Hence, $D_{t}=\overline{X}_t\vee 0$ amounts to the maximum reasonable amount of dividends paid until time $t\geq0$.
-This completes the proof. \end{proof}
+for all $(x,i)\in\mathbb{R}_{+}\times\mathcal{E}$. \end{lem} \begin{proof} The lower bound of $V(x.i)$ can be derived if we consider the extreme admissible dividend and capital injection strategy where the manager of the company pays whatever she has as dividends at time $0$, and pays no dividends afterwards and bail out all deficits by injecting capitals.
+The upper bound is derived by considering an admissible dividend and capital injection strategy $(\Tilde{D},\Tilde{R})$ where the manager of the company pays every dollar accumulated by $X$ as dividends as early as possible all the way (i.e., $\Tilde{D}_{t}:=\overline{X}_t\vee 0$), and cover all deficits by capital injection (i.e., $\Tilde{R}_{t}:=-\inf_{s\leq t}(X_{s}-(\overline{X}_t\vee 0))$).
+Furthermore, for any an admissible dividend and capital injection strategy $({D},{R})$, by integrating by parts, we have